Sheldon F. Sackett

 Sheldon F. Sackett (August 2, 1902 – September 5, 1968) was an American businessman, journalist and newspaper publisher.
 Sackett owned several media properties in Oregon and California, including The World in Coos Bay, KVAN in Portland, and KROW in Oakland.
 He was responsible for renaming The Coos Bay Times to The World in the 1960s.

 Personal life

 Sackett married Beatrice Walton in Salem in December 1931; they had two children, Marcia and John.
 Sackett and Walton moved to Coos Bay in 1936 to run The Coos Bay Times.
 Walton died of cancer in May 1947.

+Sackett married Evelyn Schwabe (née Zingelman) on August 2, 1948, at the Swedenborgian Church in San Francisco.
+The marriage lasted less than a year.

 Sackett married Elizabeth Worthington on January 30, 1950, in Piedmont, California.
 Worthington later sued for divorce, citing Sackett's "extreme cruelty."
 In the divorce, Worthington sought custody of an 8-year-old son and a portion of Sackett's estimated $3.6 million in properties.
 She also requested an order to prevent Sackett from selling any more of his properties.

 Sacket died September 5, 1968, in San Francisco and is buried at the Albany Masonic Cemetery in Albany, Oregon.